jeremyferguson/pygrad/README.md

 - Tests are created using the unittest module and can be run on their own by python
 - To run all tests:
+`cd tests/fortran_tests`
+`make`
+In order to make all the tests for the old Fortran functions.
+Then, `cd ../..` to return to the top level and
-`python3 -m unittest discover -s tests`
+`python3 -m unittest discover -s tests` to run all of the tests

 ## Contributors
 - Jeremy Ferguson: [github](https://github.com/jeremyferguson)